 This is a tough one because I have often wished to be like the rest of my family; white, green/blue eyes, a cute little nose… I hate my nose with a passion and I have moles on my face that my Dad calls “beauty spots”.
 I hate them.

 As I got older, people would say that they were jealous of my skin because I could tan really quickly and it’s always super soft, so I’ve learned to accept my skin, not necessarily love it.

 Do you feel that being mixed has its benefits?

 A guy I dated asked me this once.
 He asked if he thought I was better than everyone else because I had the best of both worlds… I thought it was an idiotic question at the time, but thinking about it now… Yes, it has its benefits.

 I have two cultures that I can be part of, I have two families that are polar opposites and I have two cuisines that I can learn to cook.
 I have the advantage of tanning really quickly and I have the ability to forge my own path.

 What makes being multiracial a beautiful thing?

 I think the fact that two people loved each other enough to make a baby, despite the obvious differences, is a beautiful thing.
 It still might not be accepted in some places, but the fact that they both opened their minds and rejected stereotypes to fall in love is beautiful.

 Any advice to someone who struggles with their multiracial identity?

 I wish someone had told me that it’s ok to struggle, and it’s ok to talk about that struggle.
 If you are still in contact with both sides of your family, learn as much about them as possible.
 Look up your family trees, go and visit their hometowns if you can (I can’t afford to hop on a plane to Jamaica but you get my drift!), just take it all in.
-Identity has a lot to do with knowledge and if you know where you started, it’s easier to know where you are right now.
+Identity has a lot to do with knowledge and if you know where you started, it’s easier to know where you are and where you’re going.